ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 please check out Page et al 2017 {% cite Page2017 %}.
 For whole genome MLST software tools, I could also not find any packages that natively read bam.
 Please see [my previous blog post](https://lskatz.github.io/posts/2023/04/09/wgMLST.html) for an in depth view into three of them.
-I could not find any MLST software that reads bam natively.

 ### Sketches